A long term view, in keeping with our roots

 Over the last few years we have reinforced and fine-tuned the work done on sustainability:

 - in 2017 we conducted our second materiality analysis (the first one was in 2014), identifying the strategic themes of sustainability;

 - sustainability was included in the Business Plan 2015-2018 as one of the four cornerstones that are strategic to our business;

-- when updating the business plan in 2016, sustainability was considered key to every aspect of the planning process.
+- in the Strategic Plan 2019-2021 sustainability was considered key to every aspect of the planning process.

 Economic and financial sustainability

 Financial solidity is one of our group’s characteristics.

 - Despite the recessionary environment in Italy, we always closed each year in the black and paid dividends.